Tag Archives: John Malkovich

 Arkansas (2020), Clark Duke, Liam Hemsworth

-In new crime / thriller Arkansas, Liam Hemsworth and Clark Duke play two criminals who work for Frog (Vince Vaughn), a drug kingpin they’ve never met.
-When a deal goes horribly wrong, deadly consequences and a meeting with Frog himself suddenly seems far more likely.
+In new crime/thriller Arkansas, Liam Hemsworth and Clark Duke play two criminals who work for Frog (Vince Vaughn), a drug kingpin they’ve never met.
+When a deal goes horribly wrong, deadly consequences and a meeting with Frog himself suddenly seem far more likely.

 The main reason for my interest is John Malkovitch.
 The second is because this looks like a ‘reckless fools doing crime‘ type of movie that could also be fun.
 The kind of fun that’s reminiscent of Lock Stock And Two Smocking Barrels (1998).
 We’ll see what happens next month.